 Federal and non-profit resources include:

-- The U.S. Substance Abuse and Mental Health Services Administration provides educational resources, programs and campaigns that individuals and communities can use to raise awareness of mental health issues, services and resources.
+- The U.S. Substance Abuse and Mental Health Services Administration provides educational resources, programs and campaigns people and communities can use to raise awareness of mental health issues, services and resources.

-- The National Alliance on Mental Illness offers educational resources and access to services.
+- The National Alliance on Mental Illness provides educational resources and access to services.

 - National Council on Aging, Behavioral Health Programs for Older Adults provides a list of behavioral health programs for older adults.